You Only Linearize Once: Tangents Transpose to Gradients

 \section{Conclusion}

 We presented a decomposition of reverse-mode automatic differentiation into three distinct program transformations: forward-mode differentiation, unzipping, and transposition.
-The interface between these transformations is a linear type system for checking structural linearity.
-Automatic derivatives are structurally linear, unzipping separates the linear and non-linear fragments of a computation, and transposition runs a structurally linear computation backward.
+The interface between these transformations is a (substructural) linear type system for checking (algebraic) linearity.
+Automatic derivatives type-check as linear, unzipping separates the linear and non-linear parts of a computation, and transposition runs the linear part backward to efficiently compute its transpose.

 This decomposition clarifies and simplifies automatic differentiation systems, by separating the mind-bending direction-reversal needed for reverse-mode AD from the actual differentiating.
 This decomposition also sheds light on checkpointing strategies---the decision of whether to save an intermediate value or recompute it is entirely the province of the unzipping transformation, which amounts to performing partial evaluation in a way that trades off run-time computation for lower memory usage.
 Transposition handles any set of choices mechanically.